Skinz3/Nova.Compiler/Readme.md

 class MyClass
 {
-    // This is a example script of Nova language. int main()
+    // This code is written in Nova! int main()
     {
        Nova.print("hello world");